Stewie23/humhub2civicrm/README.md

 You can define the CiviCRM **Group ID** to assign for soft-deleted users via a dedicated input field.

-For its always the soft delete logic
+Note: Currently, all deletions follow the soft delete logic on the CiviCRM side.
+Hard deletes and anonymization are not yet fully implemented.

 ---